RohitMane2005/RohitMane2005/README.md

 ## 🧠 About Me

-I am a **Software Development Engineer in progress** with a strong foundation in **Java, Object-Oriented Programming, and Data Structures & Algorithms**.
-I focus on building **robust, maintainable, and scalable software** while continuously improving my problem-solving depth.

-- Build **Java-based backend and full-stack applications**
-- Apply **DSA patterns** to write efficient, optimized solutions
-- Follow **clean architecture & DAO-based designs**
-- Improve **code readability, performance, and scalability**
-- Actively practice **real-world engineering trade-offs**

-I enjoy debugging complex issues, refactoring code for clarity, and turning ideas into reliable software systems.
+I’m a **Software Engineer** passionate about building scalable backend systems and intuitive full-stack applications, with a focus on:

+- Writing **clean, maintainable, high-performance code**
+- Solving complex problems with **Data Structures & Algorithms**
+- Designing **modular architectures** and **practical engineering solutions**
+- Building **real products** that deliver value

+I love optimizing systems, refining user experiences, and exploring backend design patterns and best practices.

 ---

-## 🌐 Connect With Me
+## 📬 Connect With Me

 <p align="center">
   <a href="https://www.linkedin.com/in/rohit-mane-570487333/">